Answers to Some Frequently Asked Questions

 How will I know when my music has been played?

 The most enjoyable way is surely to listen to the shows, or at least look at the playlists!
-But also, if your Twitter handle can be found (which it usually can) you will receive a mention in a tweet whenever your music is included in the show.
+But if you tell us the name of your Twitter account you will normally be mentioned in a tweet too.
 You can also subscribe to the email list or use one of the many social media options provided to glance at the latest playlist.
-Please do not ask for individually tailored notifications by email.
+Please do not ask for individually tailored notifications by email since there is just not enough time for that.